YodAIdigital/BuildersCalc/README.md

 ## Legacy
 - The previous monolithic `BuildersTool.html` and docs are kept under `/legacy` (for reference only).

+## Deployment
+- See `DEPLOYMENT.md` for Dockerfile-based deployment on Elestio, volume mounting for `/data`, and the healthcheck endpoint.

 ## Notes
-- Remember to use the Context7 MCP server for the latest docs when needed, and Supabase MCP + Breeze to verify database structure and RLS whenever schema changes occur.
+- Remember to use the Context7 MCP server for the latest docs when needed.